Jan-Blaha/pedestrian-collision-metric/README.md

 # pedestrian-collision-metric
-Repository containing code for comparison of spatio-temporal models of pedestrian flows.
+Repository containing code with new metric for comparison of spatio-temporal models of pedestrian flows.